HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/uncertainty_propagation.rst

 Some basic information on how to interface with the information with the uncertainty information in the HYPERNETS products is given in the :ref:`user_using_hypernets` page.
 Further information and examples can be found on the CoMet website (``https://www.comet-toolkit.org/`_).

+Storing uncertainty information as digital effects tables
+#########################################################
+As previously mentioned, detailed error-correlation information is calculated as part of the uncertainty propagation.
+Storing this information in a space-efficient way is not trivial.
+To do this we use the `obsarray module<https://obsarray.readthedocs.io/en/latest/>`_ of the CoMet toolkit. obsarray uses a concept called ‘digital effects tables’ to store the errorcorrelation information.
+This concept takes the parameterised error-correlation forms defined in the Quality Assurance Framework for Earth Observation (`QA4EO<https://www.QA4EO.org>`_) and stores them in a standardised metadata format.
+By using these parameterised error-correlation forms, it is not necessary to explicitely store the error-correlation along all dimensions.
+Instead only the error-correlation with wavelength is explicitly stored, and error-correlation with scans/series is captured as the ‘random’ or ‘systematic’ error-correlation forms.

+Another benefit to using obsarray, is that it allows for straightforward encoding of the uncertainty and error-correlation variables.
+The error-correlation (with respect to wavelength) does not need to be known at a very high precision.
+It can be saved as an 8-bit integer (leading to about a 0.01 precision in the error-correlation coefficient).
+Similarly, the uncertainties can be encoded using a 16-bit integer to a precision of 0.01%.
+Together, these encodings significantly reduce the amount of space required to store the uncertainty information.

+Finally, having the HYPERNETS products saved as ‘digital effects tables’ means they can easily be used in further uncertainty propagation where all the error-correlation information is automatically taken into account.
+See De Vis & Hunt (in prep.) and the `CoMet toolkit examples<https://www.comet-toolkit.org/examples/>`_ for further information (note there is one example specific to HYPERNETS).

+Uncertainty contributions
+############################
+Three uncertainty contributions are tracked throughout the processing:
+* random uncertainty: Uncertainty component arising from the noise in the measurements, which does not have any error-correlation between different wavelengths or different repeated measurements (scans/series/sequences).
+The random uncertainties on the L0 data are taken to be the standard deviation between the scans that passed the quality checks.
+These uncertainties are then propagated all the way up to L2A.
+* systematic independent uncertainty: Uncertainty component combining a range of different uncertainty contributions in the calibration.
+Only the components for which the errors are not correlated between radiance and irradiance are included.
+These include contributions from the uncertainties on the distance, alignment, non-linearity, wavelength, lamp (power, alignment, interpolation) and panel (calibration, alignment, interpolation, back reflectance) used during the calibration.
+Since the same lab calibration is used within the HYPERNETS PROCESSOR for repeated measurements (scans/series/sequences), the errors in the systematic independent uncertainty are assumed to be fully systematic (error-correlation of one) with respect to different scans/series/sequences.
+With respect to wavelength, we combine the different error-correlations of the different contributions and calculate a custom error-correlation matrix between the different wavelengths.
+These uncertainties are included in the L1A-L2A data products.
+* systematic uncertainty correlated between radiance and irradiance: Uncertainty component combining a range of different uncertainty contributions in the calibration.
+Only the components for which the errors are correlated between radiance and irradiance are included.
+This error-correlation means this component will become negligible when taking the ratio of radiance and irradiance (i.e. in the L2A reflectance products), which is why we separate it from the systematic independent uncertainty.
+The systematic uncertainty correlated between radiance and irradiance includes contributions from the uncertainties on the lamp (calibration, age).
+Since the same lab calibration is used within the HYPERNETS PROCESSOR for repeated measurements (scans/series/sequences), the errors in the systematic independent uncertainty are assumed to be fully systematic (error-correlation made up of ones) with respect to different scans/series/sequences.
+With respect to wavelength, we combine the different error-correlations of the different contributions and calculate a custom error-correlation matrix between the different wavelengths.
+These uncertainties are present in the L1A-L1C products.

+The temperature and spectral straylight uncertainties will be improved in future versions.
+Additionally, there is an uncertainty to be added on the HYPSTAR responsivity change since calibration (drift/ageing of spectrometer and optics).
+More post-deployment calibrations are necessary before we can quantify this contribution.
+Other uncertainty contributions not yet included in the uncertainty budget will also be considered in the future, such as uncertainties on the sensitivity to polarisation, uncertainties in the cosine response of the irradiance optics, the effects of the platform/mast on the observed upwelling radiances (e.g. Talone and Zibordi, 2018), or on the air-water interface reflectance corrections.
+Uncertainties on the Spectral Response Functions (SRF) of the radiance and irradiance sensors (particularly the difference between the two is important when calculating reflectance) should also be considered (see also Ruddick et al., 2023).
+To account for these missing uncertainty contributions, a placeholder uncertainty of 2% is added to the systematic independent uncertainty, assuming systematic spectral correlation.
+In the strong atmospheric absorption features (i.e., 757.5-767.5 nm and 1350-1390 nm), an additional placeholder uncertainty of 50% (assuming random spectral error correlation) is added to account for the difference in SRF becoming dominant.